maxme1/lazycon/README.rst

 The grammar also supports multiple inheritance, realized as mixins.
-Importing other configs is similar to other import statements: you can use a "starred import" or specify the path to the config.
+Importing other configs is similar to other import statements: you can use a “starred import” or specify the path to the config.
 Both relative and absolute paths are allowed.

 .. code:: python